How to Choose and Use Olive Oil

 Buy fresh, store it right

-Most olive oil goes stale before it goes bad, and you can dodge that at the shelf.
+Most olive oils can go stale before they actually go bad, and you can prevent that at the shelf.

 • A harvest date, not just a “best by” stamp.
 The freshest oils were pressed within the last year.